Kazimierz Bartel: Arrest and death

-On 30 June 1941, soon after the German invasion of the Soviet Union, the Wehrmacht entered Lwów.
-Bartel was arrested on 2 July while being in a meeting with co-workers at the University.
+On 30 June 1941, soon after the German invasion of the Soviet Union began, the Wehrmacht entered Lwów.
+Bartel was arrested on 2 July at a meeting with co-workers at the university.
 Thirty-six other colleagues in the faculty were arrested the next night.
-Bartel was taken initially to a Gestapo prison on Pelczyńska street.
+Bartel was taken initially to a Gestapo prison on Pelczyńska Street.
 There, as mentioned by inmate Antoni Stefanowicz, he was treated properly.
-The former Prime Minister was allowed to receive and send letters and mathematical books and papers to his wife and to bring food from home.
-At that time, Bartel was not questioned, because there were some issues regarding the accusations made by the Gestapo.
-On 21 July, however, he was transferred to a prison at Łąckiego Street, where he was treated poorly; the guards called him a Commie-Jew, as reported by Stefanowicz, and the Nazi officials ordered Bartel to clean the boots of a Ukrainian Hilfsgestapo soldier.
-Stefanowicz reported that Bartel was mentally devastated and could not understand the essence of this tragedy.
+The former prime minister was allowed to receive, send letters and mathematical books and papers to his wife, and bring food from home.
+At the time, Bartel was not questioned, because there were some issues regarding the accusations made by the Gestapo.
+On 21 July, however, he was transferred to a prison at Łąckiego Street, where he was treated poorly.
+The guards called him a Commie-Jew, as reported by Stefanowicz, and the Nazi officials ordered Bartel to clean the boots of a Ukrainian Hilfsgestapo soldier.
+Stefanowicz reported that Bartel was mentally devastated and could not understand the essence of the tragedy.

 According to some sources, the Nazi officials proposed the establishment of a Polish puppet government dependent on the Reich.
 Such information was given by General Sikorski during a press conference in Cairo in November 1941 (on the way to Moscow).
-According to his version, Bartel refused, and on the orders of Heinrich Himmler was executed on the 26th of July, 1941 at dawn.
+According to his version, Bartel refused and on the orders of Heinrich Himmler was executed on the 26 July 1941 at dawn.
 He was shot probably near Piaski Janowskie in the context of the Massacre of Lwów professors.
 Being barred from her daily delivery of food to her husband on Saturday, June 26, Bartel's wife learned of his death the following Monday.

 According to one account, during the night of October 1943 the Sonderkommando composed of Jewish prisoners unearthed the bodies of the murdered Polish professors that were filed in a mass grave.
-This was carried out in order to remove the traces of the murder, in connection with the approaching Soviet troops.
+It was carried out to remove the traces of the murder in connection with the approaching Soviet troops.
 On 9 October 1943, the corpses were piled.
 The prisoners were forced to take any personal belongings and clothes, including documents of Kazimierz Bartel and Professor Tadeusz Ostrowski.
 Later the pile of corpses was set on fire and in the following days the Sonderkommando scattered the ashes on the surrounding fields.

 In 1966, on the 25th anniversary of the execution of Lwów professors, a plaque with the names of the victims of Nazism was placed on the church of St. Francis of Assisi in Kraków.
-Next to memorial there is also a separate epitaph in honor of Kazimierz Bartel.
+Next to the memorial there is also a separate epitaph in honour of Kazimierz Bartel.